oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Bar chart](images/bar-chart3.png)

-## Task 3: Visualiza Data in a Funnel Chart
+## Task 3: Visualize Data in a Funnel Chart

 A funnel chart is a graphical representation that resembles the shape of a funnel where each segment gets progressively narrower.
 The segments are arranged vertically and depict a hierarchy.
 Within the funnel chart, each segment corresponds to a step or stage in a sequential process.